 Keeping sales flowing is a major challenge when people are spending less.
 Rather than using your resources to chase new customers, it can be more economical to revisit old leads.
 Kate Horstead finds out how to get dormant customers to buy from you again

-"Current customers are your gold dust, but if you've let customers go, it's cheaper and easier to look at that old base before you start with brand new people - especially if you once had a good relationship with them," says Paul Cooper, director of the Institute for Customer Service.
+"Current customers are your gold dust, but if you've let customers go, it's cheaper and easier to look at that old base before you start with brand new people - especially if you once had a good relationship with them," says Paul Cooper, director of the Institute of Customer Service.

 Your old customers can be a valuable source of sales.
 They already know your business and were once interested in buying from it, so you may be able to persuade them to buy from you again.
 With new sales leads you have the time and expense of finding customers from scratch.